Beliavsky/Fortran-code-on-GitHub/README.md

 [SQLite for Fortran (sqliteff)](https://github.com/everythingfunctional/sqliteff): thin wrapper around the SQLite library, by Brad Richardson.
 The sqliteff_* functions are effectively identical to the sqlite3_* functions that would be called from C, but with Fortran intrinsics and types.

-[stdlib](https://github.com/fortran-lang/stdlib): utilities, algorithms, and mathematics codes for a Fortran Standard Library, by fortran-lang
+[stdlib](https://github.com/fortran-lang/stdlib): utilities, algorithms, and mathematics codes for a Fortran Standard Library, from fortran-lang.
+Has codes for sorting, statistics, strings, hashing, probability distributions, random number generation, numerical integration, and other numerical methods.

 [timer](https://github.com/zoziha/timer): module to get the number of seconds between two timestamps, by zoziha